JetBrains/guide/site/javascript/tips/simplify-boolean-expression/index.md

   height: 300
 ---

 WebStorm will warn you if a boolean expression has any unnecessary parts that can be simplified.
-You can then press _⌥Enter_ on macOS or _Alt+Enter_ on Windows/Linux, and WebStorm will simplify the expression for you.
+You can then press <kbd>⌥⏎</kbd> (macOS) / <kbd>Alt+Enter</kbd> (Windows/Linux), and WebStorm will simplify the expression for you.